awood/salmon/README.md

 * `name`: the name to use for this container
 * `destination`: the file path that the container will be written to
+* `as_subvolume`: instructs Salmon to create a Btrfs sub-volume for this container
 * `repos`: DNF repo definitions to pull content from
 * `packages`: packages to install into the container.